slviajero/tinybasic/MANUAL.md

 ## Compiling BASIC

 Basic 2.0 consists now of 6 files. basic.c is the interpreter and basic.h the prototypes. runtime.c or runtime.cpp are the runtime environments.
 They differ for real computers (runtime.c) and Arduinos (runtime.cpp).
 The prototypes i.e. the interface the the runtime code are identical and are called runtime.h.
-There are almost no configuarable parameters in these files.
+There are almost no configurable parameters in these files.

 Configuration of the hardware is done in hardware.h.
 Please look into the hardware section of this manual for more details.